snap-stanford/snap-python/doc/source/reference/composite.rst

    The following public functions are supported by the :class:`THashSetKeyI` class:

+     .. describe:: Next()

+        Updates the iterator to point to the next key-value pair in the :class:`THash`.

+     .. describe:: IsEmpty()

+        Returns a bool indicating whether the iterator is empty.

+     .. describe:: IsEnd()

+        Returns a bool indicating whether the end of the iterator has been reached.

      .. describe:: GetKey()

         Get the key at the current position in the iterator.